 You are required to attend a World Music concert and to write a 500-word report.
-The concert report should not be about any Western form of music such as Rock, Pop, Country, Jazz, Classical, etc. Details for this assignment are posted in the Course Information section on Backboard.
+The concert report should not be about any Western form of music such as Rock, Pop, Country, Jazz, Classical, etc. Details for this assignment are posted in the Concert Report assignment area in Canvas.
 There will be three live World Music concerts at Cuyamaca College during this semester.
 If you go to three or more World Music concerts, I will waive your concert report points and you will not have to write the paper.
-I will be posting concert possibilities throughout the semester on the Announcements page on Blackboard.
+I will be posting concert possibilities throughout the semester on the Announcements area in Canvas.